 Consider some leverage and margin trading strategies that investors can implement when trading crypto CFDs.
-Explore the potential advantages and disadvantages of trading using leverage and learn how to manage risk and mitigate losses.
+Explore the potential advantages and disadvantages of trading crypto using leverage and learn how to manage risk and mitigate losses.

 Leverage and margin trading is a risky strategy employed by experienced investors across all markets, but how can it be applied to cryptocurrency trading?